How To Stay on Military Bases Cheap

 You will see that military base living or visiting (temporary billeting) quarters are comparable to chain hotels and motels.
 Depending on your location, you may even find beachside, mountainside, or other magnificent views available on military bases around the world.
 If traveling along the coast, you will find numerous Navy and Coast Guard bases along with some Marine Corps bases.

-Through the middle of the country, you will find more Army and Air Force Bases.
-Also, the bases of the Navy, Army, and Air Forces Bases outside of the U.S. are located in some of the most beautiful places in the world.
+The bases of the Navy, Army, and Air Force both inside and outside of the U.S. are located in some of the most beautiful places in the world.

 Some of the favorites among military members include